 If you select Private audience, your Discoverability selections only apply to people in your private audience.
 Customers who are not in the groups you specified won’t be able to get the app or even see its listing.

 Make this product available and discoverable in the Store

 This is the default option.
-Leave this option selected if you want your app will be listed in the Store for customers to find via the app's direct link and/or by other methods, including searching, browsing, and inclusion in curated lists.
+Leave this option selected if you want your app to be listed in the Store for customers to find via the app's direct link and/or by other methods, including searching, browsing, and inclusion in curated lists.

 Make this product available but not discoverable in the Store

 When you select this option, your app can’t be found in the Store by customers searching or browsing; the only way to get to your app’s listing is by a direct link.

 If you don’t want the listing to be viewable to the public, even with a direct link, choose Private audience in the Audience section, as described above.